Trump says US not 'migrant camp' amid family separation crisis - Journal du Cameroun

 “Some in the administration have decided that this cruel policy increases their legislative leverage.
 This is wrong,” said Republican Senator Ben Sasse, an occasional Trump critic.
 “Americans do not take children hostage, period.”

-Democrats, meanwhile, stepped up their opposition, with lawmakers conducting a second straight day of visits Monday to processing and detention facilities in Texas, including a converted Walmart supermarket housing some 1,500 immigrant children.
+Democrats, meanwhile, stepped up their opposition, as lawmakers conducted a second straight day of visits to processing and detention facilities, including a converted Walmart supermarket in Texas housing some 1,500 immigrant children.

 Lawmakers spoke of children being held behind chain-link fencing inside the centers.

 “I went into these facilities yesterday.
-They are cages,” House Democrat Mark Pocan said.
+They are cages,” House Democrat Mark Pocan said Monday.

 The Democratic fury was loud and unsparing.